goadesign/goa/README.md

 ### Stable Versions

-goa follows [Semantic Versioning](http://semver.org/) which is a fancy way of saying it publishes releases with version numbers of the form `vX.Y.Z` and makes sure that your code can upgrade to new versions with the same `X` component without having to make changes.
+Goa follows [Semantic Versioning](http://semver.org/) which is a fancy way of saying it publishes releases with version numbers of the form `vX.Y.Z` and makes sure that your code can upgrade to new versions with the same `X` component without having to make changes.